Bigg Boss 12: Salman Bashes Sreesanth & Surbhi; Jasleen Or Megha - Who Is Getting Eliminated?

 Salman Lashes Out At Surbhi, Sree & Deepak

-As Surbhi, Sreesanth and Deepak were seen abusing and passing derogatory comments, Salman Khan will be seen lashing out at them.
-Not just them, he also bashes all contestants as they didn't perform well, and because of them the tasks were cancelled!
+As Surbhi, Sreesanth and Deepak were seen abusing and passing derogatory comments at each other, Salman Khan will be seen lashing out at them.
+Not just them, he also bashes all contestants as they didn't perform well, and says because of them the tasks were cancelled!

 Sultani Akhada & Caller Of The Week